 Table 2 below shows the time in years to pay off systems varying from $3,000 to $7,000, and for varying rates of daily hot water usage.
 All calculations include GST and are adjusted to current AGL tariffs without any plan discounts.
 I have not used discounted tariffs because they are plan dependent and have changed over time.
 We are currently on a plan without discounts because that is the best plan for us.

 The emphasis these days appears very much to be on photovoltaic (PV) household solar energy generation and storage, and the associated costs and benefits.
 Solar hot water storage is also a form of household solar energy generation and storage, and one which can have definite cost benefits, particularly for those using controlled load electricity to heat their water.
 The benefits will also certainly increase in proportion to the number of members in a household and the quantity of hot water being used.

-Solar PV systems are not currently used to heat hot water because the energy demand is too great a drain on batteries in particular and also possibly on inverters.
+Solar PV systems are not generally used to heat hot water because the energy demand is too great a drain on batteries in particular, and also possibly on inverters.
 Special relays and timing devices can be used to direct energy from the panels to heat water, but they interrupt the normal processes and are only beneficial under specific conditions.